Skip to content

 Section titled “5.
 Set platform-level guardrails (Cloudflare dashboard)”

-• Bot Fight Mode — included on the Free plan.
-Catches the obvious abuse patterns without per-rule configuration.
+• Bot Fight Mode: catches the obvious abuse patterns without per-rule configuration.

 Terminal window